wsoral/blog/content/author/admin/_index.md

 Wiktor Soral is an assistant professor of social psychology at the University of Warsaw and a senior researcher in the Center for Research on Prejudice.
 His research interests include hate speech, conspiracy beliefs, and reactions to control deprivation.
 He currently works in a project devoted to finding what socio-psychological mechanisms enhance the spread of hate speech thoughout the societies.

-He is a promoter of using free statistical software (R, Python, or Julia) and Bayesian statistics.
+He is a local promoter of using free statistical software (R, Python, or Julia) and Bayesian statistics.